FOSSCODY-1/K.P.M.A.L.Karunarathne/README.md

-# K. P. M. A. L. Karunarathne
+## K. P. M. A. L. Karunarathne

 # Webpad
 Webpad is a free online notepad in your web browser.
 With Webpad you can create notes (ideas, to-do list, links, or any other plain text) that you would like to write just in a web browser online.

-# Todo
-*More secure login/registration system
-*Handling notes with some kind of a markup standard and allow users to edit notes with a WYSIWYG editor.
-*Pagination in note browser and sidebar
-*Ability to reset passwords for users
-*Adminisrator panel

 # Installation
-## Prereeuistes
+## Prerequisites
-*XAMPP/WAMP or any other LAMPP stack or
+.*XAMPP/WAMP or any other LAMPP stack or
 1. Apache2
 2. PHP 5.0+